thunderbird/webext-docs/cloudFile.rst

 .. api-section-annotation-hack::

-Retrieve information about a single cloud file account, or :value:`undefined` if it does not exists
+Retrieve information about a single cloud file account.
+Returns :value:`undefined`, if the requested account does not exist.

 .. api-header::
    :label: Parameters